briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 V. `docker stack deploy` is the command that is used to deploy the application into the swarm cluster.

 W. The source code for this construct is available here: [https://github.com/briancaffey/django-cdk](https://github.com/briancaffey/django-cdk)

+AA.
+GitHub Repository

+### Deployment Pipelines

+1. When you push a git tag to GitHub with the pattern `v*`, a GitHub Actions pipeline will be triggered.
+This pipeline is defined in `.github/workflows/deploy.yml` and it either deploys the application infrastructure with CDK, or it builds and pushes new container images to existing ECR repositories and updates the docker stack with `docker swarm update` in an existing CloudFormation stack.

+  Two jobs are defined in the `deploy.yml` workflow.
+To determine which job runs, the workflow

+2. If the condition for deploying with CDK is met, then the CDK stack is either created or updated with `cdk deploy`.

+3. CDK creates or updates the stack using the `STACK_NAME` variable that is set in environment secrets.

+4. The `DockerEc2` CDK construct provisions an EC2 instance that includes cloud init scripts that creates a docker swarm cluster and deploys our docker stack application.

+5. If the CDK stack already exists, then the GitHub Actions deploy workflow only updates the *docker swarm stack* and does not update the *CloudFormation stack* created by CDK.
+In order to set the correct environment variables that are required by the `docker stack deploy` (to provide environment variables to the `stack.yml` file), the GitHub Action workflow includes a step that calls to `aws cloudformation describe-stacks --stack-name $STACK_NAME` and sets environment variables based on the stack outputs.
+The following values are collected from the stack outputs:

+  - **`Ec2PublicIpAddress`**
+  - **`BackendRepositoryUri`**
+  - **`FrontendRepositoryUri`**
+  - **`ApplicationHostName`**
+  - **`PortainerHostName`**

 ## Prerequisites for using this construct